Constraints on the dark matter annihilation from Fermi-LAT observation of M31: Gamma ray flux from DM annihilation in M31

 \subsection{Substructures}

-Abundant substructures are expected to form based on the structure formation scenario of the cold DM particles.
-Since the DM annihilation rate depends on the density square of DM, the existence of substructures can boost the annihilation signal considerably with respect to the signal from the main halo.
+Abundant subhalos are expected to form based on the structure formation scenario of cold DM particles.
+Since the DM annihilation rate depends on the density square of DM, the existence of subhalos can boost the annihilation signal considerably with respect to the signal from the main halo.
+Also the spatial distribution of subhalos differ significantly from that of the main halo \cite{2012MNRASGao}.
 Here we adopt the extracted subhalo distribution from the high resolution simulation Phoenix \cite{2012MNRASGao}.
-Extrapolating the substructure mass to the minimum mass of $\sim10^{-6}M_{\odot}$, the boost factor of the DM annihilation from subhalos is \cite{2012MNRASGao}
+Extrapolating the mass of subhalos to a minimum mass of $\sim10^{-6}M_{\odot}$, the boost factor of the DM annihilation from subhalos is \cite{2012MNRASGao}

-where $M_{\rm vir}$ is the virial mass of the main halo.
-The angular distribution of the annihilation $J$ factor of the substructures within the virial radius $r_{\rm vir}$ is
+which is about 76.6 for a virial mass of $M_{\rm vir}=10^{12}$ M$_{\odot}$.
+The angular distribution of the annihilation $J$-factor of subhalos within the virial radius is